wagslane/blog/content/about.md

 ## Current projects

-I'm building [Boot.dev](https://boot.dev) because I believe e-learning for back-end developers is a neglected area of focus and should include more computer science fundamentals.
-E-learning for programmers can be a lot better by mixing the most appropriate mediums of learning.
-Learning should feel like a game, and it should be *very* hands-on.
+I'm building [Boot.dev](https://boot.dev) because e-learning for back-end developers is shamefully neglected.
+Learning to code should feel like a game, and should be *very* hands-on.

 ## Get in touch